jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     spatial discrepancy (NSD), showing the mean and standard deviation of the NSD, as well as how many of the reconstructions were included in the average.
 If DAMAVER was run on 3 or more reconstructions, and ATSAS >=2.8.0 is installed, there will be the output of SASRES which provides information on the resolution of the reconstruction.
-If DAMCLUST was run the number of clusters, information on each cluster, and the distance between each cluster is shown.
+If DAMAVER found more than one cluster, he number of clusters and information on each cluster is shown.
+Note that DAMCLUST (ATSAS <=3.1.0) provided more information about the clusters, so some fields will be blank with ATSAS >=3.1.1.

 #.
 Information on each individual model is shown at the bottom.
 The summary tab
     gives the model chi squared, |Rg|, |Dmax|, excluded volume, molecular